 I took advantage of free trials and demos to get a first-hand user experience of available solutions.

-Finally, I built an internal algorithm to rate over ten readers based on my evaluation of its hardware and payment features, cost, and user experience.
+Finally, I built an internal algorithm to rate over 10 readers based on my evaluation of their hardware and payment features, cost, and user experience.
 Each category also includes my expert score, which contributes to its overall score.

 Here’s a breakdown of how I evaluated each card reader: